Gonville and Caius College, Cambridge: Traditions

 Gonville and Caius College maintains many traditions.
 It offers two seatings in Hall six nights a week.
-Typically attended by between 150–200 students, Hall consists of a three-course meal served after 18:00 (First Hall) or 19:20 (Formal Hall); Formal Hall requires a gown be worn, and seats Fellows at its high table.
+Typically attended by between 150–200 students, Hall consists of a three-course meal served after 17:30 (Cafeteria Hall) or 19:30 (Formal Hall); Formal Hall requires a gown be worn, and seats Fellows at its high table.
 It is preceded by the benediction, which is said in Latin:

 Benedic, Domine, nobis et donis tuis quae ex largitate tua sumus sumpturi; et concede ut, ab iis salubriter enutriti, tibi debitum obsequium praestare valeamus, per Jesum Christum dominum nostrum; mensae caelestis nos participes facias, Rex aeternae gloriae.

-There is the expectation that undergraduate students dine a minimum of 31 times each term known as the minimum dining requirement.
+There is the expectation that undergraduate students dine a minimum of 36 times each term known as the minimum dining requirement.

 As at most Oxbridge colleges, it is tradition that only the Fellows may walk on the grass.

 The college also enforces the system of exeats or official permissions to leave the college.
 Students wishing to be absent from college overnight during term time must obtain leave to do so from their tutors, and terminal exeats must be obtained before the end of term.